shimaore/ccnq3/doc/data-dictionary.md

   `sip.contact.addr`
   `sip.User-Agent`

-When using `respond_via` `couch`, the JSON output is stored in a field called `packets`.

-If `format` is `pcap`, you will be able to obtain the entire trace content as a PCAP document.
+The response are stored in the CouchDB specified by `upload_uri`.
+The record will contain:

+    * `_id`: type + `:` + reference + `:` + host
+    * `type`: "trace"
+    * `host`: the host on which the query was ran
+    * `packets`: the array of packets (JSON output specified above) [if format is `json`]
+    * and all other fields in the AMQP request.

-When using `respond_via` `couch`, the PCAP output is attached to the CouchDB document as `packets.pcap`.
+If `format` is `pcap`, the PCAP output is attached to the CouchDB document as `packets.pcap`.

-Application note: this type of request is highly CPU intensive for the target host.
+Application note: this type of request is highly CPU intensive for the target hosts.
 It is only meant as a troubleshooting tool for administrators, not as a generically available service.
 Use the cdr database to obtain per-call information as a generic service.

 Caveat: Since the trace files are rotated to not exceed a given disk space, it is possible that a trace might not be found even though a call was placed.